Jack Baker and Michael McConnell: Early years

 Source: The Voice of Maryville (1957).
-Jack Baker at age 15 (left, rear).
+At age 15 (left, rear), he was known as Richard "Dick" Baker.

 Baker was born in Chicago on March 10, 1942.
-While in kindergarten, his teacher described him as "very bright" and "anxious to learn".
-After his parents died, he and three siblings were delivered by the State of Illinois, Department of Public Welfare, Child Welfare Services to Maryville Academy in Des Plaines, Illinois, and accepted as boarders to receive Catholic schooling.
-He remained in its care and custody for almost 11 years, completing grades 2–12.
+While in kindergarten, his teacher described him as "very bright".
+His sick mother died when he was four years old, and his father, a devout Catholic and an Assistant Sales Manager within the Engineering Department of the Chicago Elevated Railway, also died following "complications from surgery" shortly before his sixth birthday.
+The State of Illinois, Department of Public Welfare, Child Welfare Services, took custody of him and the three other children (out of ten total) who were now living separately with siblings on September 4, 1948, and delivered him to Maryville Academy (then known as "St. Mary's Training School") in Des Plaines, Illinois, where he was accepted as a boarder to receive Catholic schooling.
+He remained in its care and custody for almost 11 years, completing grades 2–12 [High School].

-While on active duty (four years) in the U.S. Air Force, Baker was accepted in the Airmen Education Commissioning Program and stationed at OU, where he earned a Bachelor of Science degree in Industrial Engineering.
-He returned to Norman as a civilian, met McConnell, and invited him to hang out.
-With reluctance, his friend agreed to enter into a serious relationship.
-Baker also later received a master's degree in May 1968.
+While on active duty (four years) in the U.S. Air Force, Baker was accepted in the Airmen Education Commissioning Program and stationed at University of Oklahoma, where he earned a Bachelor of Science degree in Industrial Engineering.
+Upon graduation, he completed the remainder of his military service commitment in Florida, at which time the U.S. Air Force provided the ticket needed to return to his home base in Norman, Oklahoma, where he met McConnell.
+An invitation to hang out together led McConnell to agree, reluctantly, to form a serious relationship.
+A year and a half later, in May 1968, Baker received a master's degree in Business Administration from Oklahoma City University.